MiliLab/DAMP/README.md

 - The paper is accepted at ICML2026! **([arXiv](https://arxiv.org/abs/2512.20251))**

 - **2026.06.15**
-- The psource code released!
+- The source code released!

 ## 🌞 Abstract